How to Open SKP Files - SKP Viewer

 Yes, SketchUp Viewer is a free option for viewing SKP files on various devices.

-SKP files can be shared directly via SketchUp’s cloud services or converted into universal formats like PDF or STL for easy distribution.
+SKP files can be shared directly via SketchUp’s cloud services or converted into universal formats like PDF or STEP for easy distribution.

 Yes, SKP files can be exported to formats like DWG for CAD usage or STL for 3D printing using SketchUp or third-party tools.